gabersyd/PythonicGeodynamics/README.md

-# PythonicGeodynamics
+# Pythonic Geodynamics
-Set of Jupyter Notebooks inspired to the Textbook
+Set of Jupyter Notebooks based on the Textbook

 Pythonic Geodynamics
 Gabriele Morra